datacommonsorg/docsite/api/rest/v2/resolve.md

 ### Example 5: Find the DCID of multiple places by name, with a type filter

-This queries for the DCID of "Mountain View" and "New York City".
+This queries for the DCIDs of "Mountain View" and "New York City".

 Parameters:
 {: .example-box-title}

 ```bash
 nodes: "Mountain View, CA", "New York City"
 property: "<-description{typeOf:City}->dcid"